FisaGamer/docs/docs/api-auth.md

     authInfos = new AuthInfos(response.getSelectedProfile().getName(), response.getAccessToken(), response.getSelectedProfile().getId());
 }
 ```
-You just have to replace it by the code below, to modify `<url>` by the url of the root of your site under azuriom.
+You just have to replace it by the code below, to modify `<url>` by the url of your Azuriom's website root.
 ```java
 public static void auth(String username, String password) throws AuthenticationException, IOException {
     AzAuthenticator authenticator = new AzAuthenticator("<url>");